jaepass/commercejs-react-functional/TUTORIAL.md

     commerce.products.list().then((products) => {
       setProducts(products.data);
     }).catch((error) => {
-      console.log('There was an error fetch the merchant details', error) });
+      console.log('There was an error fetching the products', error) });
   }